On the way to the Senate

 What is my point?
 It is that we are talking about an election in which candidates are standing for university seats, but really none of them appear to have any overall policies on higher education.
 The manifestos are extraordinary collections of policies on this and that, but actually very little on the issue that should have driven them more than any other.

 So what have I done?
 I have taken my role seriously, and have voted in accordance with what I know about the candidates that will be of relevance to the university sector.
-It has not been the easiest of tasks.Explore posts in the same categories: higher education, university comment below, or link to this permanent URL from your own site.
+It has not been the easiest of tasks.higher education, university comment below, or link to this permanent URL from your own site.